peterjc/biopython_workshop/reading_sequence_files/README.rst

 Single Records
 --------------

-One of the example FASTA files for *E. coli* K12 is the a single long sequence for the entire (circular) genome, file ``NC_000913.fna``.
+One of the example FASTA files for *E. coli* K12 is a single long sequence for the entire (circular) genome, file ``NC_000913.fna``.
 We can still use a for loop and ``SeqIO.parse(...)`` but it can feel awkward.
 Instead, for the special case where the sequence file contains one and only one record, you